 The Block Grants fund agency programs, community-based organizations to help improve the quality of behavioral health services by supporting activities that encourage and enhance evidence-based practices, quality improvement, and good consumer outcomes.
 Grant funding also assists activities that promote the values of recovery, resiliency, and cultural competence.
 The grant award is for two years.

 The annual applications for the Block Grants serve as the District of Columbia state plan for providing mental and substance use disorder services for the upcoming year.
 It also outlines the system of care for adults, children and families, and lists performance indicators.
 Consumers, clients and family members, community providers and DBH partners are encouraged to comment on the plan in the annual applications.
-Please direct comments on the Substance Abuse Prevention and Treatment Block Grant Application to Juanita Reeves at [email protected].
+Please direct comments on the Substance Abuse Prevention and Treatment Block Grant Application to Sharon Hunt at [email protected].